itnode/DBIx-Class-Elasticsearch/README.md

 ## Description

-DBIx::Class::Elasticsearch is a Module to link your DBIx::Class Schema to Elastic faster
+DBIx::Class::Elasticsearch is a Module to link your DBIx::Class Schema to Elastic faster.

+It helps you, to denormalize your relational database schema to fit into the document orientated elastic store

 ## Setting up your DBIx::Model